Mortgage Contracts and Underwater Default

 \subsection{Free Boundary Problems}

 It is standard procedure in the American option pricing literature to reduce perpetual optimal stopping problems to free boundary ODE systems.
-For constant $r$, we are in a time-homogeneous ``Markovian'' setting, and hence we can focus on $t=0$.
-Each of the perpetual contract values takes the form
+Furthermore, as we are in a time-homogeneous Markovian setting, we can focus on $t=0$, where as shown above, each of the perpetual contract values takes the form